Caribbean Princess ship docks at Port Canaveral following Norovirus outbreak

 May 13, 2026 , Accidents

-The cruise ship Caribbean Princess arrived at Port Canaveral on Monday morning after completing its 13-day Caribbean voyage, following confirmation of a norovirus outbreak that affected more than 100 passengers and a number of crew members, prompting a federal health investigation coordinated by the U.S. Centers for Disease Control and Prevention (CDC).
+The ship Caribbean Princess arrived at Port Canaveral on Monday morning after completing its 13-day Caribbean itinerary.
+The voyage was marked by a norovirus outbreak that affected 145 passengers and 15 crew members, prompting a federal health investigation coordinated by the CDC (U.S. Centers for Disease Control and Prevention).

 For more Caribbean Princess incidents and accidents, see the ship's CruiseMinus page